secureailabs/datascience/README.md

 - the `config` folder contains dependency management files  `ie: requirements.txt`
 - the `docs` folder contains the documentation that we generate and is published on github pages

+## Prerequisite
+The following libs depend on the RPCLib in the Engineering repo:
+- `sail-safe-functions`
+- `sail-safe-functions-test`
+To install the RPC lib, please follow the doc in the RPCLib To initialize the RPC server, please use the docker in the Docker repo The test will rely on the docker RPC server set up.
+Three servers are rquired for all the tests to run The ip/port setups are in the config file of `sail-safe_functions-test` lib

 ## Create virtual environment
 - Install Python 3.8